UPCOMING CLASSEs, WORKSHOPS, and events

 handbuilding independent study : 8 week class

 When: Thursday mornings from 9:30 am-12:30 pm.
-8 weeks beginning May 1 and ending June 19.
+8 weeks beginning October 16 and ending December 11.
+There is not class on Thanksgiving.

 Instructor: Stephanie LeBaudour